Toddler Adenoid Removal and Sleep Apnea

 Adenoid Removal – Surgery Day

-I anxiously waited in the waiting room while my husband went to pick up food.
-Before my husband was even back the doctor came out giving me a thumbs up.
+I anxiously waited in the waiting room while my husband went to pick up food, right there and then I was researching how to use shatter as this was such an overwhelming feeling and I didn’t know what else to do!
+But luckily before my husband was even back the doctor came out giving me a thumbs up.
 The surgery was successful and only lasted 15 minutes!
 He let me know that the nurses were monitoring him and waiting with him while he woke up from anesthesia.

 As my husband brought our food into the waiting room, the nurse came to get me letting me know that he was awake.
 After waking up from the anesthesia, he was crying and extremely sleepy.
 He fell asleep 15 minutes later for another thirty minutes.
 He drank water fine and the nurses gave us the okay to go home.